 Consider as a more extreme example Carl, who has no desire at all to lose weight—even though he would be more satisfied with his life if he did.
 On the basis of this counterfactual, we could well say Carl too has a reason to refrain from buying fattening foods.
 We would certainly not, though, try to predict Carl’s behavior on the basis of this reason, for Carl appears to be either wholly ignorant or insufficiently appreciative of it.

 Now, the Bob and Carl examples suggest, I think, that there’s a pretty tidy division of labor here.
-It is the first sort of reason that does the justificatory work and the second sort, reason-as-represented, that does the predictive and explanatory work (for the sake of convenience, I’m going to henceforth refer to these as j-reasons and r-reasons, respectively).
-Granted, this is easiest to see when the facts grounding a given j-reason are represented very poorly or not at all by the subject to which the j-reason applies.
+It is the first sort of reason that does the justificatory work and the second sort, reason-as-represented, that does the predictive and explanatory work (for the sake of convenience, I’m going to henceforth refer to these as j-reasons and p-reasons, respectively).
+Granted, the distinction is easiest to see when the facts grounding a given j-reason are represented very poorly or not at all by the subject to which the j-reason applies.
 Things get a little murkier when the j-reason is represented well (i.e., when the representing subject is apt to behave rationally).
-Here, the j-reason starts to look a lot more indispensable to prediction and the r-reason a lot more indispensable to justification.
-But as long as the representation falls short of perfect isomorphism (as it always will in the real world), the r-reason will always have more predictive utility than the j-reason, and one will always be more justified in acting in accordance with a j-reason than an r-reason.
+Here, the j-reason starts to look a lot more indispensable to prediction and the p-reason a lot more indispensable to justification.
+But as long as the representation falls short of perfect isomorphism (as it always will in the real world), the p-reason will always have more predictive utility than the j-reason, and one will always be more justified in acting in accordance with a j-reason than an p-reason.

-Churchlandian eliminativism certainly could threaten to revise our understanding of r-reasons.
-But if r-reasons are properly tools of prediction rather than sources of justification, then they already belong to the Scientific Image, and their revision should pose no threat to normativity.
-What might be more concerning, at least at first blush, is that some of the facts constitutive of a j-reason are facts about the mental states of the subject to whom the j-reason applies (his desires, values, etc.), and eliminativism might contend that we have these facts all wrong.
+Churchlandian eliminativism certainly could threaten to revise our understanding of p-reasons.
+But if p-reasons are properly tools of prediction rather than sources of justification, then they already belong to the Scientific Image, and their revision should pose no threat to normativity.
+What might be more concerning, at least at first blush, is that some of the facts constitutive of a j-reason are facts about the mental states of the subject to whom the j-reason applies (his desires, values, etc.), and eliminativism might contend that we have these facts substantially wrong.

 The question, then—again—is whether whatever brain states would replace desires and the like in an eliminativist program could ground j-reasons.
-I don’t see why they couldn’t.
+I, with Churchland, don’t see why they couldn’t.
 What seems to me most crucial for the normative functions of the propositional attitudes is their (defeasible) connection to motivation and action, and I see no reason to suspect this connection would be severed simply by replacing the traditional representational vehicle—the proposition—with something like the high-dimensional models of the neurocomputational program.
-Let’s say a desire turns out to be something like a high-dimensional representation of some possible world state + a state of activation in, say, premotor cortex that primes the body to work toward realizing this world state under certain perceived circumstances.
+Let’s say a desire turns out to be something like a high-dimensional representation of some possible world state + a particular state of activation in, say, premotor cortex that primes the body to work toward realizing this world state under certain represented circumstances.
 Such a brain state would seem to afford all the same sort of “rational purchase” on the individual’s behavior as a traditional desire.
-We’d still have j-reasons—in this case constituted by facts about these brain states, facts about the circumstances on which certain actions are conditioned, facts about the probable outcomes of those actions, etc.—and we’d still seek normative influence over others by giving r-reasons, which will succeed just to the extent that they put their targets in epistemic contact with the facts constitutive of the j-reasons.
+We’d still have j-reasons—in this case constituted by facts about these brain states, facts about the circumstances on which certain actions are conditioned, facts about the probable outcomes of those actions, etc.—and we’d still seek normative influence over others by giving p-reasons, which will succeed just to the extent that they put their targets in epistemic contact with the facts constitutive of the j-reasons at issue.

 If this all just sounds too descriptive to undergird any sort of real normativity, it may be worth remembering that even on the traditional picture, descriptions can serve clearly normative functions.
 If we’re camping and I suddenly announce “There’s a bear behind you!” you don’t need me to add “and you should run or you’ll be mauled!” in order to take the appropriate action.
-I have trusted that you were already acquainted with a certain set of facts—facts about your aversion to bodily harm, facts about a bear’s ability to inflict bodily harm, facts about how to avoid bodily harm in the presence of a bear—and judged that I needed only to make you aware of one additional fact (viz., that you are currently in the presence of a bear) in order to put you in sufficient epistemic contact with the relevant j-reason.
+I have trusted that you were already acquainted with a certain set of facts—facts about your aversion to bodily harm, facts about a bear’s ability to inflict bodily harm, facts about how to avoid bodily harm in the presence of a bear—and judged that I needed only to make you aware of one additional fact (viz., that you are currently in the presence of a bear) in order to get you to act as you have the greatest (j-)reason to act in that moment.

 The lesson here, I think, is that normativity is not, except perhaps in a derivative sense, a property of certain languages or conceptual schemes.
 It is first and foremost a property of intelligent systems: those capable of modeling the world and regulating their behavior so as to bring the world and their models into congruence (whether by changing the model or by changing the world).
 This general picture seems unaltered by Churchlandian eliminativism, and so I don’t see the assault on the Manifest Image that others apparently see in that program.